slaf-project/slaf/docs/development/benchmarks.md

 # SLAF Benchmark System

 This document describes the SLAF benchmark suite for performance testing and documentation generation.
+The benchmark system has been refactored to separate bioinformatics and ML benchmarks.

 ## 🚀 Quick Start (Recommended)